ericmoritz/arbeiter/README.md

 messaging queue.

-Arbeiter acts as a middleman, it takes an item off an input queue, lets you process it and then forwards it onto the zero, one or many outgoing queues.
+Arbeiter acts as a middleman, it takes an item off an input queue, lets you process it and then forwards it on to zero, one or many outgoing queues.

 Arbeiter is unassuming in the fact that it does not assume to know what is best for your application in terms of data serialization,